Reading in Thai, Thinking in Japanese

 I highly recommend this delightful tale of Japanese political psychology and adolescent self–(destruction)-gratification.

 *Reviewed by T. F. Rhoden.
-Any image-photo credit for the top of this post via Kotaku.
-Unless otherwise stated, all posts on this website are under Creative Commons licence.
+Any image-photo credit for the top of this post via the talented Kotaku.
+Unless otherwise stated, all posts on this website are under Creative Commons license.